 What are shape memory alloys?

-occur, which can be intelligently used for technical systems in different ways.
-For example, SMA springs can automatically open or close valves when the temperature of the ambient medium (air, water, oil) exceeds a certain value, the austenite start temperature.
-Tension wires can realize moderate travel at very large actuating forces.
-Under certain circumstances (wire diameter < 1.2-1.4mm) they are suitable for heating with special control electronics directly via the ohmic resistance of the wire.
+can occur, which technical systems can benefit from in various intelligent ways.
+SMA springs, for example, can automatically open or close valves when the ambient medium (air, water, oil) exceeds a certain temperature, the austenite start temperature.
+Tension wires can realize moderate travels with very large actuating forces.
+Under certain circumstances (wire diameter < 1.2-1.4mm), they are suitable for heating with special control electronics directly via the ohmic resistance of the wire.

 How are shape memory alloys characterized?

 When you observe the shape memory effect, the ambient or operating temperature plays an essential role.
-Because depending on how this behaves in comparison to the properties of the alloy of the SM element, you can mainly observe two different effects: These effects are, on the one hand, the extrinsic two-way effect and, on the other hand the so-called superelasticity.
+Because depending on how this behaves in comparison to the properties of the alloy of the SM element, you can mainly observe two different effects: On the one hand the extrinsic two-way effect and on the other hand the so-called superelasticity.

 Extrinsic two-way effect

 This is where it wants to deform back to when heated.
 In addition, a so-called intrinsic two-way effect can also be observed, but for reasons of simplicity and lack of technical relevance we will not go into this. (usable strains and stresses are too low).
 Depending on your requirements, you can freely determine the “memory” of the material in advance.
 This is done by a specific heat treatment.
-Instead of the extrinsic two-way effect, however, SMA can also exhibit another property.
-This is called pseudoelasticity.
-The decisive factor is the temperature level prevailing in the material.
-This results, for example, from the environment or the operating condition.
+Instead of the extrinsic two-way effect, however, shape memory alloys can also have another property called pseudoelasticity.
+The decisive factor is the temperature level prevailing in the material which derives from the environment or the operating condition.

 Pseudoelasticity (also “pseudoelastic behavior” or “superelasticity”)

 A pseudoelastic SMA element behaves like a rubber.
-When you hold a pseudoelastic SMA element in your hands, you can bend it like rubber with little force.
+When you hold a pseudoelastic SMA element in your hands, you can bend it like rubber with very little effort.
 All this with strengths that you know from metals.
-In the case of pseudoelasticity, you do not want to change the shape to the initial state by increasing the temperature.
-In the case of pseudoelastic shape memory alloys, the material is designed in a completely different form: It is then modified from the alloy in such a way that austenitic microstructure is already present at room temperature (ambient temperature, operating temperature) – actually the high-temperature phase.
-In this sense, we are dealing
+In the case of pseudoelasticity, you do not want to achieve a shape change back to the initial state by increasing the temperature.
+The material of pseudoelastic shape memory alloys is designed in a completely different way: It is then modified by the alloy in such a way that an austenitic microstructure is already present at room temperature (ambient temperature, operating temperature) – technically the high-temperature phase.

 What are the properties of shape memory alloys?

-The better you understand the basic properties of shape memory alloys or Nitinol, the more likely you are to recognize and filter out the best of your ideas and concepts as such.
-We invite you to explore the topic of SMA and discover your new potentials.
-You will find the information you need in the following sections (Characterisation, Properties, Manufacturing, Quality Assurance, Application, Webinar) or else in our SMA Course as PDF.
+The better you understand the basic properties of shape memory alloys or Nitinol, the more likely you are to recognize and filter out the best of your ideas and concepts accordingly.
+We invite you to explore the topic of shape memory alloys and discover your new potentials.
+You will find the all the relevant information you may need in the following sections (Characterisation, Properties, Manufacturing, Quality Assurance, Application, Webinar) at our SMA Course as PDF.